 This fish curry is a ‘must’ addition to your recipe box.

 The first step in making this curry is preparing the marinade for fish.
-Make a smooth paste using 1/2 tsp ground turmeric, red chili powder, enough salt and water.
+Make a smooth paste using ½ teaspoon ground turmeric, red chili powder, enough salt and water.
 Rub this paste onto the fish pieces.
 Marinate in the refrigerator for 30 minutes.

-Now to fry the fish, heat 1 tbsp oil in a frying pan.
+Now to fry the fish, heat 1 tablespoon oil in a frying pan.
 Place the fish pieces in it. (see the above picture).

 Fry both sides.
 Set aside.

 Add ginger and garlic.
 Fry for 1-2 minutes.
-Add 1/2 tsp ground turmeric, ground coriander, red chili powder, ground black pepper and asafoetida.
+Add ½ teaspoon ground turmeric, ground coriander, red chili powder, ground black pepper and asafoetida.
 Mix well.
 Fry for a minute.

 Add tomatoes, and fry until they become mushy.
 Strain tamarind and add the pulp to the curry.
 Discard the hard bits.
 Mix well.
 Add enough water.
 Mix well.
 Add fish pieces.
 Give it a very gentle stir.
 Cover with a lid.
 Simmer for 2-3 minutes.
 Add vinegar.
 Simmer for a minute or two.
 Add coconut milk.
 Heat through.
 Remove from flame.